Neokoldstudio/Neokoldstudio/README.md

 - 👋 Hi, I’m Paul Godbert, a 20 years old developper also ( not ) known as N30 on the internet
 - 👀 I'm interested in game developpement :)
-- 📖 I'm currently a computer science student at the university of Bordeaux during daytime
+- 📖 I'm currently a computer science student at the university of Montréal during daytime
 - 🌱 At night, I’m also learning gamedev and 3D rendering linked topics, such as gameplay programming and shaders
 - 📫 How to reach me : Twitter [@VP__Neo](https://twitter.com/VP__Neo)
 - 🚩 Find my released work on [Itch.io](https://neo-o.itch.io/)